osokuka/cct/project_definition/project_status_summary.md

 3. **Automated maintenance** reducing manual overhead
 4. **Comprehensive reporting** for management insights
 5. **Scalable architecture** for future growth
+6. **Urgent cleaning request management** with barcode integration
+7. **Accurate progress tracking** based on actual room cleaning requirements
+8. **Proper quota management** for urgent SQM usage

 The system is production-ready and can be deployed immediately with the provided Docker configuration.
+Recent updates have significantly improved the accuracy of progress calculations and urgent request management.
 Ongoing maintenance and monitoring procedures are in place to ensure continued operation and performance.

 ---

 **Project Team:** AI Assistant
 **Project Manager:** User
-**Completion Date:** September 6, 2025
+**Last Major Update:** September 10, 2025
-**Status:** ✅ Production Ready
+**Status:** ✅ Production Ready with Recent Enhancements